 C. Terms and Conditions Client Agreement

-When paying your deposit you acknowledge that you have read and agreed to these terms and conditions.
+When paying your deposit and any ongoing monthly payments you acknowledge that you have read and agreed to these terms and conditions.

 These terms and conditions apply and bind the FIRST PARTY and the SECOND PARTY for a period as stated in the FIRST PARTY’s proposal, which is effective from the date of the signing of the LETTER by the PARTIES.